ali5ter/carrybag/README.md

 ## Install
 Clone this repository and run `tools/install.sh`

-The installation script asks various questions.
-I'd recommend you answer yes to these questions the first time you run the installer.
-Any edits to the source tree can be installed using the `bootstrap` command.
+The fist time it is run, the installation script will ask various questions.
+I'd recommend you answer yes to these questions to achieve a complete installation.
+The script can be run again if you need to incorporate any changes to the installation.
+If you want to force interaction, use the `-i` or `--interaction` option with the installation script.

+A convenience alias, `bootstrap`, is provided to run the installation script in non-interactive mode.

 CarryBag comes with a platform specific housekeeping script called using the `housekeeping` command.
-This attempts to keep the 3rd party pacakges, OS system and package files up to date.
+This attempts to clean up any OS cruft and keep system and package files up to date.

+You can update any 3rd party packages that come with CarryBag (at your own risk) by running `cb_3rdparty_update`.

 ## Managing functionality
 Use the `bash-it` command just as you would for